-Record Great Vocals – no matter what music you produce, at some point you will need to record vocals.
+Record Great Vocals – no matter what kind of music you produce, at some point you will need to record vocals.

-Vocals are usually front and foremost in any song so getting a good recording is critical.
+Vocals are usually front and centre in any song, so getting a good recording is critical.
 In this music production tutorial I discuss what I think are the five key things to consider when recording vocals.

 Again you don’t need loads of expensive gear to record great vocals… just a little bit of know-how.